section-engineering-education/engineering-education/articles/create-a-nodejs-cli/index.md

 The above examples are a bit more complex in functionality and can be confusing.
 Yet, the basics are still the same.
 They all have Node.js as a common factor.

 Getting started with CLI applications using Node.js couldn't be easier.
-To tackle the basics, let's create a simple CLI application that takes two arguments `joke` or `quote` and generates a joke or a quote.
+To tackle the basics, let's create a simple CLI application that takes two arguments `joke` or `quote`, and generates a joke or a quote.

 ### The Shebang
 First things first, the starting point of any CLI application point is a line called the Shebang.